Skip to content

 How this project helped change state law

-Introduced by State Representative Javier Valdez, this law expands the implementation of SHB 2514 which established procedures for striking illegal deed restrictions by filing Restrictive Covenant Modifications.
+Introduced by Representative Javier Valdez and signed by Governor Inslee on May 12, 2021, this bill expanded the implementation of HB 2514 which had previously established procedures for striking illegal deed restrictions by filing Restrictive Covenant Modifications.
 "It is the intent of the legislature that the owner, occupant, or tenant or homeowners' association board of the property which is subject to an unlawful deed restriction or covenant pursuant to RCW 49.60.224 is entitled to have discriminatory covenants and restrictions that are contrary to public policy struck from their chain of title."

 HB 1335 allocated funds and authorized teams at the University of Washington and Eastern Washington University to "review existing recorded covenants and deed restrictions to identify those recorded documents that include racial or other restrictions on property ownership or use against protected classes that are unlawful under RCW 49.60.224.
 For properties subject to such racial and other unlawful restrictions, the universities shall provide notice to the property owner and to the county auditor of the county in which the property is located.
-The universities shall provide information to the property owner on how such provisions can be struck pursuant to RCW 49.60.227.
-The universities may contract with other public and private not-for-profit higher education institutions that are regionally accredited to carry out the review and notification requirements of this section."
+The universities shall provide information to the property owner on how such provisions can be struck pursuant to RCW 49.60.227."

 SHB 2514 AN ACT Relating to discriminatory provisions found in written instruments related to real property (signed March 15, 2018)